dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

-So by wrapping the `save()` function in a `try/catch` we are able to get the error code from PostgreSQL.
-Based from [PostgreSQL documentation](https://www.postgresql.org/docs/current/errcodes-appendix.html), `23505` is a unique constraint violation.
+So by wrapping the `save()` function in a `try/catch` we are able to get the error code from MongoDB.
+Based from [MongoDB error codes](https://github.com/mongodb/mongo-c-driver/blob/master/src/libmongoc/src/mongoc/mongoc-error.h), `11000` is a duplicate key error.
 So we have thrown a `ConflictException` which is from `@nestjs/common` with a descriptive error message.
 For any other cases we will throw an `InternalServerErrorException`, which is the default error for internal server error.

 Once you saved the changes and do a `POST` request to `http://localhost:3000/links` **_twice_** with the same body or payload, it should return a status of `409 Conflict` and return you with a JSON object like this: